-Amanda Chierici is an international student who will graduate in April with an MBA degree.
+Amanda Chierici is an international student who graduated in April with an MBA degree.
 She also works as a Sales Manager at 2Stay Accommodation Group.
 Join us as we find out how studying the MBA gave her the edge she needed to succeed.

 What made you want to study an MBA?